Duck Chase

 Turn around and run?

 Intuitively, we may be tempted to run in the opposite direction of the fox and take the shortest path ashore.
-But the speed of the fox is setup to be at least $\pi$ times duck's speed.
-Therefore, as duck moves towards the shore, fox will surely catch up.
+But the speed of the fox is set up to be at least $\pi$ times the duck's speed.
+Therefore, as the duck moves towards the shore, the fox will surely catch up.

 Solution